Andaman Islands getting around by bus

 When the bus is labeled "Super deluxe" do not expect luxury.
 None of the busses we have seen were air-conditioned and the ultimate luxury here means, that its seats are a bit more comfortable than in those on a state run bus.

-It seems that 13 hours journey along Andaman Trunk Road must be tiring, however the journey across the islands is beautiful.
+It seems that 13 hours journey along Andaman Trunk Road from Port Blair to Diglipur must be tiring, however the journey across the islands is beautiful.
 Track through Jarawa's natural reserve is one of the most beautiful scenic journeys on the planet Earth.
 Narrow asphalt road winds under the trees of untouched jungle.
 And yes, you can see here the original inhabitants, the Jarawa tribe.

 There are several interesting places along Port Blair - Diglipur track.
 Thus you do not have to suffer those 13 hours in one shot.
 We recommend you to split the journey and spend few days visiting the natural beauty along the way.
 Inspiration can be our blog: places to visit on Andaman Islands.